 The Swagel Wootton Eye Institute Evaluation Process

-- Risk factors: Certain factors can increase your chances of experiencing complications from LASIK surgery, including:
+- Risk factors – Certain health conditions can increase your chance of complications, including:

-- A new contact lens or glasses prescription within the last year
+- A new eye prescription within the last year

 Cutting-Edge Technology That Produces Optimal Results